aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-calendar-exceptions/defining-weekdays-for-exceptions/_index.md

 {{% alert color="primary" %}}

-When setting up calendar exceptions with Aspose.Tasks, it is possible to define working days as exceptions.
+When setting up calendar exceptions with Aspose.Tasks for C++, it is possible to define working days as exceptions.

 {{% /alert %}}